surveyjs/survey-library/docs/get-started-react.md

 ![Themes in SurveyJS Form Library](images/survey-library-themes.png)

-To add SurveyJS themes to your application, open the React component that will render your survey and import the Form Library style sheet:
+To add SurveyJS themes to your application, open the React component that will render your form or survey and import the Form Library style sheet:

 ```js
 import 'survey-core/defaultV2.min.css';